PendaRed/sackfix/README.md

 ## I want to build it anyway

 Check it out and use sbt.
+You can get the fix xml specs from org.quickfixj, which is on 2.2.0 as I rework for Scala 2.13. ie download it, unzip it, and you will find the xml files in:

+org.quickfixj-2.2.0\etc

+You can then generate all the messages by running:
+SfCodeGen /java/org.quickfixj-1.6.0/etc/FIX44.xml /all_dev/scala/sackfix/sackfixcodegen/src/generated org.sackfix org.sackfix.fix44

 Best wishes,
 Jonathan